div199/FightKiNight/README.md

 Now you and click on play icon to run the game.
 If you want to make an .exe of it..go in built project option and you can create .exe for android, ios,windows.

+FIGHTKINIGHT.pdf contains a well organised report of the project.

 **Thanks a lot for reading**